 Here was my first response:

-You won’t get proof.
-I understand why you’re asking, but the bank isn’t going to provide the proof.
+You won’t get proof of a competing offer.
+I understand why you’re asking, but the bank isn’t going to provide that proof.

 This happens all the time on bank owned properties.